helio-fm/helio-sequencer/Docs/getting-started.md

 There are several ways:
  * use the `/` hotkey to show the projects list in the [command palette](tips-and-tricks.md#command-palette),
- * or hover the `Studio` item in the breadcrumb control, which shows the menu with all open projects (the most inconvinient way so far),
+ * or hover the `Studio` item in the breadcrumb control, which shows the menu with all open projects (the most inconvenient way so far),
  * back and forward buttons also can be useful sometimes, the related hotkeys are `Alt + Cursor Left` and `Alt + Cursor Right`.